sanitswain/java8tips/quickintro.rst

 .. code:: java

     Map<String, Double> map = list.stream().collect(
         groupingBy(Employee::getTechnology,                          -- Grouping on technology
             mapping(Employee::getSalary,                             -- Scale to salary from Employee object collectingAndThen(maxBy(Comparator.naturalOrder()),  -- Find the maximum among them Optional::get))));

 Isn't it great.
 I just said "group on technologies" then extract salary from the employee object and finally get me the highest value from each group.
 Here my code is objective oriented and easy understandable.
 If you look into the first approch we are using a temporary intermediate map just to keep grouped data and then process it to find the desired result.
 Every time you implement this kind of funtionality, you will write these boilerplate codes, but now java does these extra coding and returns result to you.
 You still might be thinking older approach is good because of the confusions and we are not ready to think in functional programming way.

-I am excited to walk you through other features in details and hope you too, so let's get started.
-Below are the topics we will cover in this tutorial.
+Below are the topics we will investgate in this tutorial.
+I am excited to walk you through these features, so let's get started.

 * What is a functional programming and Functinal interface?
 * java.util.stream.Stream and its operations